gdm413229/swwmgz_m/README.md

 ### Top left corner

 Message display.
-Can be configured to show different numbers of lines depending on whether the chat prompt is open.
+Can be configured to show different numbers of messages depending on whether the chat prompt is open.
 Chat messages take much longer to expire than others, so there's less of a chance to miss them, as they might pop back up when the less important ones expire.
-A full message history can also be read at any time in the Knowledge Base.
+A full chat history can also be read at any time in the Demolitionist Menu.
 Repeated messages are compressed with a multiplier suffix.

 ### Top right corner

-Level stats and current score.
+Current score.

 The scoring system is pretty straightforward.
 Each thing you kill (even if not an enemy) will give you points according to half of its base health, rounded up